 - A good quality telescope (preferably 4 inches or larger)

 I’ll block the guide into several parts.
-First, I’ll discuss how to observe the Saturn’s rings, then I’ll go forward with the belts and bright zones, moons of the Saturn, and lastly, some of the finer details.
+First, I’ll discuss how to observe Saturn’s rings; then I’ll go forward with the belts and bright zones, moons of Saturn, and lastly, some finer details.

 How To Observe Saturn’s Rings?

-Saturn appears to be as a yellow-brownish marble, rather than a flat dish like other objects in the night sky.
-However, the rings appear to be completely flat like a paper cutout.
+Saturn appears to be a yellow-brownish marble rather than a flat dish like other objects in the night sky.
+However, the rings appear completely flat, like a paper cutout.

-- First, you need to aim your telescope towards the Saturn.
-For this, you’ll have to know the exact location of the Saturn from your geographic location.
-I have explained all of this in details in my ‘Can you see Jupiter with a telescope’ article.
+- First, you need to aim your telescope toward Saturn.
+For this, you’ll have to know the exact location of Saturn from your geographic location.
+I have explained this in detail in my ‘Can you see Jupiter with a telescope’ article.
 Follow the process mentioned there.
 Everything will be the same.
 Just instead of Jupiter, you’ll be looking for Saturn.

-- Once you know where the Saturn is from your location, even with a small telescope you can identify and observe it from the Earth.
+- Once you know where Saturn is from your location, even with a small telescope, you can identify and observe it from the Earth.

-- Saturn’s ring structure is divided into the following parts: A ring, Cassini Division, B ring and lastly, C ring (from outside to inside).
+- Saturn’s ring structure is divided into the following parts: A ring, Cassini Division, B ring, and lastly, C ring (from outside to inside).
 The outer A ring is dimmer compared to the inner B ring.
-Both the A and B ring appear to be brightest near the edges of the Cassini division.
+Both the A and B rings appear to be brightest near the edges of the Cassini division.

 - The most favorable time to observe Saturn is when the shadow is on the outside edge.
-During this period, the ball and the ring system appears to be detached by a black line.
-This farther enhances the 3D effect of the planet.
+During this period, the ball and the ring system appear to be detached by a black line.
+This further enhances the 3D effect of the planet.

 How To Observe Saturn’s Belts & Bright Zones?

-Saturn consists of dark bels and bright zones.
-These zones are similar to Jupiter, but much fainter.
-With a 6 inch telescope, you should be able to figure out some of the belts and zones.
+Saturn consists of dark belts and bright zones.
+These zones are similar to Jupiter but much fainter.
+With a 6-inch telescope, you should be able to figure out some of the belts and zones.

 How To Observe Saturn’s Moons?

 Saturn has many moons orbiting it.
-Till now, 62 Saturn moons are identified.
+Till now, 62 Saturn moons have been identified.
 However, it is not possible to observe all of them from a regular telescope.

-Titan, one of the larger Saturn moons can be viewed with a 2 inch telescope.
-If you’ve got a 10 inch telescope in your arsenal, then you’ll be able to view about 6 of the Saturn’s moons.
+Titan, one of the larger Saturn moons, can be viewed with a 2-inch telescope.
+If you’ve got a 10-inch telescope in your arsenal, you’ll be able to view about 6 of Saturn’s moons.

-To observe the Saturn’s moons, you’ll need to know the location of the 9 largest moons at any given time and date.
+To observe Saturn’s moons, you’ll need to know the location of the 9 largest moons at any given time and date.
 Fortunately, technology has made that easier for us.
-With this mobile app, you can acquire that information anytime you need.
+With this mobile app, you can acquire that information anytime you need it.

 Till now, we’ve explained everything that can be seen with a regular telescope.
-In the next section, we’ll take a look at how to observe some of the finer details for Saturn.
-For this, you’ll need a better, more sophisticated and high-power telescope.
+In the next section, we’ll look at how to observe some of the finer details of Saturn.
+For this, you’ll need a better, more sophisticated, and high-power telescope.

 Saturn’s Finer Details